-To help you show off the exterior of your home (without breaking the bank), we’ve created a list of nine simple yet stylish improvements that can be done for less than $75.
+To help you add curb appeal and show off the exterior of your home (without breaking the bank), we’ve created a list of nine simple yet stylish improvements that can be done for less than $75.

 Replacing your old doormat with a new, colorful one is an easy change you can make.
 Take a quick look at what you have as your first impression when someone comes to your front door.
 Is your mat stained, tattered or weathered enough to be retired?